-Over 100,000 acres of beautiful, untamed Rocky Mountains wilderness await travelers heading to the remote Pine Le Moray Provincial Park.
-Set at the core of the Hart Range, Pine Le Moray is a land of sky-scraping peaks and towering groves of spruce and fir; it is a place where untamed waterways, teaming with native fish, tumble across rapids and through canyons.
+Over 100,000 acres of beautiful, untamed Rocky Mountain wilderness awaits travelers heading to the remote Pine Le Moray Provincial Park.
+Set at the core of the Hart Range, Pine Le Moray is a land of sky-scraping peaks and towering groves of spruce and fir; it is a place where untamed waterways with native fish, tumble across rapids, and through canyons.

 The park's character is truly a wild one.
 Visitors will find no designated trails or canoe routes here.
-One small, primitive campground sits on the shores of Heart Lake, a deep blue pool of water which offers fantastic fishing and paddling opportunities.
-Hanging out on the lake or at the beach and day use area, you're likely to spot some of the park's rich fauna - moose, black bear, grizzly bear, caribou, eagles and a host of waterfowl call this region home.
+One small, primitive campground sits on the shores of Heart Lake, a deep blue pool of water that offers fantastic fishing and paddling opportunities.
+Hanging out on the lake or at the beach and day-use area, you're likely to spot some of the park's rich fauna— moose, black bear, grizzly bear, caribou, eagles, and a host of waterfowl that call this region home.
 If you want to delve any deeper into the park, though, you'll need to head out with map and compass.
-Hikers, riders, hunters and paddlers can carve out a path for themselves and enjoy a Rocky Mountain adventure like no other.
+Hikers, riders, hunters, and paddlers can carve out a path for themselves and enjoy a Rocky Mountain adventure like no other.
 Just make sure you're well-prepared and have sufficient wilderness navigation experience!

-Pine Le Moray's Heart Lake Campground sports just thirteen sites, all of which are first-come first-served.
+Pine Le Moray's Heart Lake Campground sports just thirteen sites, all of which are only available on a first-come, first-served basis.
 The park is open year-round, but the campground is only open from mid-May through mid-September.

 BC-97 heads through mountainous country for much of its length, so there are some steep bits and sharp turns.
 As this is a major highway, though, nothing should be too challenging, even for those driving larger rigs.
 The park's access road is flat and well-maintained.

 Parking should be a breeze once you've arrived at the campground.
-Ten of the campground's sites are clustered at the northeast end of the lake, while the remaining three are at the southeast end.
+Ten of the campground's sites are clustered at the northeast end of the lake, while the remaining three are near the southeast end.
 Spots are all back-in.
-Once you're parked, everything along the lake is within easy walking distance, though there is additional parking at the beach/day use area, should you need it.
+Once you're parked, everything along the lake is within easy walking distance, though there is additional parking at the beach and day-use area, should you need it.

-Pine Le Moray has one humble, sylvan campground located at Heart Lake.
-In all, the campground sports just thirteen sites.
-Most of these can accommodate small to moderate sized RVs and trailers; however, no specific length limits are listed on the park's website (call ahead to ensure your rig will fit in a certain site - though note that all sites are first-come first-served, so it's impossible to ensure you'll get that site).
+Pine Le Moray has one humble, wooded campground located at Heart Lake.
+In all, the campground sports just thirteen sites, so you can expect it to be quiet during your stay.
+Most of these sites can accommodate small to moderate-sized RVs and trailers; however, no specific length limits are listed on the park's website (call ahead to ensure your rig will fit in a specific site— though note that all sites are first-come-first-served, so it's impossible to ensure you'll get that site).
 As you might expect from a park located in a remote and rugged wilderness, facilities here are primitive.
 There are no water, electric or sewage hookups, and there is no sanitary dump station.
-The campground does have two vault toilets, two water pumps and a garbage collection bin.
-Each spot comes with a picnic table and fire ring.
+The campground does have two vault toilets, two water pumps, and a garbage collection bin.
+Each spot comes with a picnic table and a fire ring.

 The park is too small and remote to be regularly maintained by park staff or a concessionaire, so guests are asked to help with maintenance; just make sure you leave everything in the same condition you found it!

 Just a couple of short roads pierce the 107,000-acre (43,000 ha) wilderness that is Pine Le Moray Provincial Park.
 This massive, rugged expanse of mountains and forests sports exactly zero miles of hiking trails.
 But that won't stop the most intrepid of adventurers.
-Explore rocky peaks, rushing river and deep woods with a map, compass and GPS.
+Explore rocky peaks, rushing rivers, and deep woods with a map, compass, and GPS.
 Back-country camping and exploration are welcome, though only recommended for seasoned trekkers.
-(Remember, too, that grizzly bears inhabit the park!)
+Remember, too, that grizzly bears inhabit the park!

-Heart Lake offers a far-flug, wilderness fishing experience, yet it is easily accessible by vehicle.
+Heart Lake offers a wilderness fishing experience, yet it is easily accessible by vehicle.
 You'll feel a million miles from civilization as you cast your line into this pristine mountain lake.
 Go for a jaunt around the shore and fish from underneath the boughs of towering spruce, or head out to the center of the lake on a canoe.
-Anglers can expect to pull rainbow and brook trout from Heart - both are restocked frequently.
+Anglers can expect to pull rainbow and brook trout from Heart Lake —both are restocked frequently.